slowernews/wisdom-tldr/README.md

 > *'If you don’t know where you’re going, any road will get you there.' -- Lewis Carroll*

-> *'The script is going to be bad but in the end we'll finish eating pizza.'*

 > *'Strategy requires thought; tactics require observation.' -- Max Euwe*

 HOWEVER, some people get paralyzed by over thinking.

 > *'Don’t think too much, you’ll create a problem that wasn’t there in the first place.'*